 Yes, pumpkins are considered a variety of winter squash.
 And while they are technically edible, some varieties are better suited for carving and ornamental use than they are for eating.

 Amanda is a mother of 6 living on a small farm, raising goats and chickens.
-She’s involved in a lot of things, from autism to foster care to photography.
+She’s involved in a lot of things, from foster care to photography.